Bangalore Mirror

+Bangalore Mirror is an English-language daily published by The Times Group in Bangalore, India, as a compact newspaper.
+It is a deputed newspaper and is the second-largest circulating English daily in the city.
+In 2020, as part of its COVID-19 downsizing drive, The Times Group merged other editions of Mirror into a weekly affair, except Bangalore Mirror.
+Bangalore Mirror continues to be the leading daily catering to the tabloid/compact newspaper segment in the young metropolis, focusing largely on original stories that matter to Bengaluru, and its young urban population.

 Vijay Times

 Vijay Times was an English newspaper started by Vijayananda printers in December 2002.
 The newspaper along with other sister publications was bought by the Bennett, Coleman & Co.
 Ltd. in 2006, publishers of India's leading newspaper, The Times of India.
 It ceased publication on 7 June 2007, and was replaced by the Bangalore Mirror.